aresio/fst-pso/README.md

 FST-PSO has been created by M.S.
 Nobile, D. Besozzi, G. Pasi, G. Mauri,
 R. Colombo (University of Milan-Bicocca, Italy), and P. Cazzaniga (University of Bergamo, Italy).
-The source code was written by M.S.
+The source code is written and maintained by M.S.
 Nobile.

 Please check out the Wiki for additional descriptions.